akgmage/data-structures-and-algorithms/README.md

 - Employee Free Time
 - Meeting Rooms

-# Pattern 5: In-place Reversal of a Linked List: Introduction
+# Pattern 5: In-place Reversal of a Linked List

 The in-place reversal of a linked list pattern allows us to reverse a linked list without any additional memory, using only the given nodes.